 Keep the following in mind when using the check:

 - Domain-restricted attributes for features or table records assigned to an invalid subtype can't be evaluated when using the Domain check.
-Evaluation of domain-restricted attributes will be required once subtype-related errors are corrected.
+You must correct subtype related errors before evaluating domain-restricted attributes.